20 Oct Member Letter: “My Phone Was Destroying My Relationship”

 We regularly look to our members to share their anonymous confessions.
 Whether they’re sexy rendezvous, success stories, or relationship musings like the one below, we want to hear what’s affecting you and your relationships.
 Read below as one of our members comes to the realization that she’s sabotaging her relationship, and think about sending us your anonymous confession at [email protected]

 I always panic when I get caught not listening to someone.
 I should have been paying attention, but instead I’ve been messing around on my phone.
 It’s a bad habit that we’ve all most likely been guilty of at one time or another; scrolling through Twitter, constantly checking emails, and replying to messages from friends while trying to keep up with group chats.
 My phone just constantly calls for my attention, it’s constant blinking and vibrating makes it hard to not reach for it.

 Maybe if I check it often enough I’ll be able to pull even more of that feeling of being instantly connected to someone.

 All signs point to yes and I just wish that I could get all of the benefits of smartphones without any of the negatives.
 That’s not how life works but I can wish it anyway.

 It has become a safety blanket for me.
 I can look at my smartphone to let someone know that I’m not interested when they approach me on the subway.
 I can stay in touch with my friends no matter what time of the day it is.
 I can never be bored.
 The downside?
 My husband gets neglected at the dinner table when my phone inevitably buzzes.
 My boyfriend is annoyed when I tell him “I just need to send this one last message.”
 I know it bothers them, and it would probably bother me too, but it’s such an addiction for me.

 I just need to pay more attention and be more mindful.
-In any kind of relationship a little attention can make people feel good.
+In any kind of relationship, a little attention can make people feel good.

-It’s time to put the smartphone away.
+It’s time to put the apps away.